 Afterwards, we walked around Seaport Village which had lovely views of the Coronado Bridge.
-For whale watching in San Diego, I wore the Ellayne trench coat from Club Monaco, a striped tee, boyfriend jeans c/o NYDJ, Prada Minimal Baroque sunglasses, silver Kona mules from Target and a Gucci Marmont shoulder bag.
+For whale watching in San Diego, I wore the Ellayne trench coat from Club Monaco, a striped tee, boyfriend jeans from NYDJ, Prada Minimal Baroque sunglasses, silver Kona mules from Target and a Gucci Marmont shoulder bag.

 Shop the post:

 This outfit was perfect for whale watching in San Diego bay, as I could layer up and close up my jacket, while still sporting preppy nautical stripes.
 These Target mules are so comfortable!
 For the first time out, I got no blisters and walked all along the waterfront in them.
 I need to pick them up in rose gold and in black as well.